mgmccarthy/FixedWidthFormatter/readme.txt

 a simple fixed-width formatter utilizing generics and expressions.
-This is a companion piece to by blog
+This is a companion piece to by blog posting: https://mgmccarthy.wordpress.com/2015/07/06/building-a-fixedwidthformatter-for-a-cumulative-report/